Hornmasters on Rapid Tonguing, Part I: Quotes and a Video

 • How about that double tonguing?

-As you view the video, ponder those questions as they do relate to development of rapid tonguing.
-I strongly suspect that many of the moderately advanced players out there with problems with rapid tonguing are trying too hard to do what conventional wisdom or words on a page in a book said to do.
+I have long suspected that many of the moderately advanced players out there with problems with rapid tonguing are trying too hard to do what conventional wisdom or words on a page in a book said to do.
+We do have power as teachers to tie our students up in knots.

 Of all the classic horn method books the most extensive and focused resource on rapid single tonguing is the Brophy book.
 It will be the focus in our next installment in this series.